10up/simple-podcasting/README.md

 **Active:** 10up is actively working on this, and we expect to continue work for the foreseeable future including keeping tested up to the most recent version of WordPress.
 Bug reports, feature requests, questions, and pull requests are welcome.

+* Added: Retrieve metadata for externally hosted audio files in the block editor.
+* Added: Specify email address for a given podcast.
+* Added: Set language for a given podcast.
+* Tweaked: Clearer language on the add new podcast form.
+* Bug fix: Delete all associated meta when block is removed from a post.
+* Bug fix: Restore all block editor functionality to align with Gutenberg/block changes.
+* Bug fix: Fully clear add new form after creating a new podcast.
 ## Contributing

 Want to help?
 Check out our [contributing guidelines](CONTRIBUTING.md) to get started.

 ## Like what you see?
 <p align="center">
 <a href="http://10up.com/contact/"><img src="https://10updotcom-wpengine.s3.amazonaws.com/uploads/2016/10/10up-Github-Banner.png" width="850"></a>
 </p>